devs-cs/DS_VDB_Tests/README.md

 Repository for DreamScape: Denoising CLIP Embeddings with User Images for Improved Visualization Reconstruction.

-Read writeup for full description of project or presentation for abridged version.
+Read writeup for full description of project or presentation for an abridged description.
 The vector database system is available in the file: DreamEmbeddings.ipynb.

 Dataset for experiments 6.1 and EEG data available at https://github.com/bbaaii/DreamDiffusion/ and the DreamDiffusionST2 location model has a training file and weight file available.